Fishing industry in North Korea: Geography

+Anju at a North Korean bar.
 Pollock is a favorite fish of Koreans and the principal catch of North Korea.

 North Korea's coastline of about 2,495 kilometers, mixture of warm and cold ocean currents, and many rivers, lakes, and streams make its potential for fishery development better than for most other countries.

 The major fishing grounds are in the coastal areas of the Sea of Japan to the east and the Yellow Sea to the west.
 The principal catch from the Sea of Japan is pollock.
 Sardine and squid catches are also significant.
 From the west coast, yellow corvina and hairtail are the most common varieties of fish.
 Deep-sea catches include herring, mackerel, yellowtail.
 Shellfish and mollusks are caught too.

 As of 1980, there are more than thirty state-run fishery stations and about three-fourths of them are located on the east coast.
 The main fishery ports are Sinpo, Kimchaek, and the nearby deep-sea fishery bases of Yanghwa and Hongwfin.
 Most large-scale storage and canning facilities also are located on the east coast as well.
 Besides the fishery stations, smaller fishery cooperatives are located along both coasts in traditional fishing centers.
 Aquaculture and freshwater fishing take place on regular cooperative farms.